 Simple Ways to Instill Achievement Drive in Children

-We know not everyone has high achievement drive.
-As parents, our goal is to prepare our children for success in life and considering the correlation between success and achievement drive, we need to enhance these skills in our children.
+We know not everyone has a high achievement drive.
+As parents and caregivers, our goal is to prepare our children for success in life.
+Considering the correlation between success and achievement drive, we must develop these skills in our children.
 According to Wikipedia,

 The need for achievement (N-Ach) refers to an individual's desire for significant accomplishment, mastering of skills, control, or high standards.
 It’s a personality trait connected to setting and meeting high standards of achievement.